fptiangco/melford2/README.md

 # Requirements
-1. Use terraform to create an ECS cluster (one task definition, 2 tasks)
-2. Dockerize the hello world flask app
+[x] Use terraform to create an ECS cluster (one task definition, 2 tasks) [x] Dockerize the hello world flask app
-3. Deploy the hello world flask app in the cluster
-4. Create a CI/CD of the hello world flask app such that:
+[x] Deploy the hello world flask app in the cluster [x] Create a CI/CD of the hello world flask app such that:
-  a.
-On PR, test the app, and not allow a merge if it fails
-  b.
-On Merge, the app should re-deploy
+  [x] On PR, test the app, and not allow a merge if it fails [x] On Merge, the app should re-deploy

 # Overview
 ## First step